-Whilst the Green Burial WildflowerMeadow is a long term project, our approach is working.
+The approach in the green burial ground is working.
 In 2021, the first helleborine and orchid appeared.
 An absence of the clouds of grasshoppers was observed, at scything.
 An increase in the number of amphibians and reptiles was noted, providing circumstantial evidence of recovery of the food chain.
-In 2022, the helleborine reappeared and an increase of ten orchids was recorded.
+In 2022, the helleborine has reappeared and an increase of ten orchids has been recorded.
 The site supports a variety of butterflies and moths, too.
 The meadow has been judged to be Outstanding in four consecutive years by Royal Horticultural Society regional judges, as part of the town's entry into South West in Bloom.